ousseynoukone/ANGULAR_SPRINGBOOT-GROUPAGE-PROJECT/README.md

 # devopsProject---Copie

-Once project cloned , do not for scaffolding :
+Once project cloned , do not forget scaffolding :

       For spring boot => mvn clean install